nvdg2/CSA4-mail/README.md

 ### 6.3.
 IIS

 IIS is a little trickier, please see the [instructions in the `IIS` folder](./IIS/README.md) for an installation guide.
+Note that we did not get IIS to work with our SSL certificates in Docker containers, only with the manual installation.